-The Company is conducting exploration and development activities in Kazakhstan, Tajikistan and Georgia (and to December 2013 was in Uzbekistan) and is dependent on receipt of government approvals or permits to develop its properties.
+The Company conducts exploration and development activities in Kazakhstan, Tajikistan and Georgia and is dependent on receipt of government approvals or permits to develop its properties.
 Based on past performance, the Company believes that the governments of Kazakhstan, Tajikistan and Georgia support the exploration and development of their oil and gas properties by foreign companies.
-Nevertheless, there is no assurance that future political conditions in Kazakhstan, Tajikistan or Georgia will not result in their respective governments adopting different policies respecting foreign development and ownership of oil and gas, environmental protection and labour relations.
+Nevertheless, there is no assurance that future political conditions in Kazakhstan and Georgia will not result in their respective governments adopting different policies respecting foreign development and ownership of oil and gas, environmental protection and labour relations.
 This may affect the Company's ability to undertake exploration and development activities in respect of present and future properties, as well as its ability to raise funds to further such activities.
 Any delays in receiving government approvals or permits or no objection certificates may delay the Company's operations or may affect the status of the Company's contractual arrangements or its ability to meet its contractual obligations.
 Similar risks apply in other countries in which the Company may operate in the future.